mizchi/readability/v3/test/snapshots/webkit-org-webkit-features-in-safari-16-1.md

 Now in Safari 16.4, a gray line no longer appears to mark the space where a lazy-loaded image will appear once it’s been loaded.

-Safari 16.4 also includes two improvements for `<input type="file">`.
+Safari 16.4 also includes two improvements for .
 Now a thumbnail of a selected file will appear on macOS.
 And the `cancel` event is supported.

 ## JavaScript and WebAssembly